Malta Things to do

 The quirky style of houses against the cliffs and the Caribbean-looking water is a sight to remember.
 A must-see on your trip to Malta!

 5. Mdina (One of the best things to do in Malta)

 The ancient city of Mdina looks like something straight out of the pages of a historical novel (it’s no surprise why it was used as a movie set on the Game of Thrones!).
 The dusty walled city sits high on a hill overlooking the surrounding countryside, making it the perfect place to watch out for invasions.

 For this reason, it was originally the capital until it was decided to move it to Birgu.
 This is when Mdina became virtually uninhabited and known as ‘the silent city’ of Malta.

 Now, although there are people living here, silence is still respected, with very few cars allowed inside the city walls.
-This gives visitors the unique experience to see a city that is incredibly peaceful and well preserved; it feels like stepping back in time!
+This gives visitors the unique experience of seeing a city that is incredibly peaceful and well-preserved; it feels like stepping back in time!

 6. Rabat, Malta